Data-Science-Eurecat/HoNCAML/docs/source/configuration.rst

 - **models** (dict, optional): Dictionary of models and hyperparameters to search for best configuration.
 Each entry of the list refers to a model to benchmark.
 Keys should be the following:

   - **{model_name}** (dict, optional): Name of model module, e.g. ``sklearn.ensemble.RandomForestRegressor``.

-  Within each module, there should be as many keys as model parameters to search:
+  Within each module, there should be as many keys as model parameters to
+  search:

     - **{hyperparameter}** (dict, optional): Name of hyperparameter, e.g. ``n_estimators``.
 Within each hyperparameter, the following needs to be specified:

       - **method** (str, optional): Method to consider for searching hyperparameter values.
       - **values** (tuple/list, optional): Values to consider for hyperparameter search, passed to specified method.

   Available methods and value parameters are defined in the `search space
   <https://docs.ray.io/en/latest/tune/api/search_space.html>`_.
 The default
   models and hyperparameters for each type of problem are defined at *honcaml/config/defaults/search_spaces.py*.

+  In case of deep learning models, the name of the model to use is ``torch``, and there is a specific chapter to detail the required configuration in :ref:`deep-learning-benchmark`.

 - **cross_validation** (dict, optional): defines which cross-validation strategy to use for training each model.
-Dictionary may have the following keys:
+Dictionary may have the following
+  keys:

   - **module** (str, optional): Cross validation module to use.
   - **params** (dict, optional): Additional parameters to pass to module class.

   Any cross validation method in `sklearn cross-validation
   <https://scikit-learn.org/stable/modules/cross_validation.html#cross-validation-iterators>`_
   should work, provided that it follows their consistent structure.